vinceoa/panther-docs/docs/config/README.md

 button.

-The archives are downloaded in an appropriate format for each system: linux archives are provided in uncompressed `tar` format, while windows archives are built using `zip`.
+The archives are downloaded in an appropriate format for each system:
+Linux archives are provided in uncompressed `tar` format, while Windows archives are built using `zip`.

 (Note that the same certificates and keys are provided in each archive, so for custom configurations the choice of download is